 Scrap Metal Tips And Tricks

-Around the time of your weekly collection day, have a look at the old barbecues that your neighbours leave at the curb the night before and see if they are gone by the morning.
-With the exception of appropriate safety equipment, the only thing really needed to de-engineer this product into its various components is a “persuader” in the form of a good mallet.
+Around the time of your weekly collection day, have a look at the old barbecues that your neighbors leave at the curb the night before and see if they are gone by the morning.
+With the exception of appropriate safety equipment, the only thing really needed to de-engineer this product into its various components is a “persuader” in the form of a good mallet. scrap yard

 For tips on doing this, check out www.scrappingmetal.blogspot.com and click on the April icon.